bisac/JamJudge/.ai/test-plan.md

-# E2E Test Implementation Plan (Firebase Emulators)
+# Test Plan: E2E and Unit Tests

 ## Overview
-This plan defines E2E tests implemented with Playwright Test and Firebase Emulators.
-The scope focuses on authentication flows and public leaderboard, maximizing stability with real Firebase SDK behavior.
+This plan defines the testing strategy for JamJudge, covering both end-to-end (E2E) tests with Playwright and unit tests with Vitest.
+The scope focuses on authentication flows and public leaderboard, maximizing stability with real Firebase SDK behavior for E2E and isolated logic verification for unit tests.

 ## Technology
 - **Playwright Test** (TypeScript) - E2E testing framework
+- **Vitest + React Testing Library** - Unit and component testing
 - **Firebase Emulators** - Auth (port 9098) + Firestore (port 8081)
 - **Vite Dev Server** - App served on port 5173
-- **Data Seeding** - Firestore REST API for test data setup
+- **Data Seeding** - Firestore REST API for E2E test data setup

+---

+## Unit Tests (Vitest + React Testing Library)

+To complement the E2E tests, a suite of unit tests has been implemented to verify individual components and utility functions in isolation.
+This approach ensures that core logic is sound, components render correctly under various conditions, and tests run quickly without reliance on external services like emulators.

+### 1. ✅ Firebase Error Message Utility (`src/utils/firebaseErrors.test.ts`)
+**Status:** Implemented

+Tests the `getAuthErrorMessage` utility function to ensure that Firebase authentication error codes are correctly mapped to user-friendly messages in Polish.
+This guarantees consistent and clear error communication to the user.

+### 2. ✅ Login Page Component (`src/pages/auth/LoginPage.test.tsx`)
+**Status:** Implemented

+Covers the `LoginPage` component's functionality, including:
+- Correct rendering of form inputs and buttons.
+- Successful form submission and calling the login handler with correct credentials.
+- Displaying an appropriate error message upon a failed login attempt.

+### 3. ✅ Leaderboard Page Component (`src/pages/public/LeaderboardPage.test.tsx`)
+**Status:** Implemented

+Verifies the different states of the `LeaderboardPage`:
+- Displays a loading state while fetching data.
+- Shows a "not found" message if no event is available.
+- Renders a placeholder when results are not yet published.
+- Correctly displays the leaderboard table with mock data, validating the component's rendering logic independently of the flaky E2E data seeding process.

+---

-## Test Scenarios
+## E2E Test Scenarios

 ### 1. ✅ Login – Invalid Credentials (IMPLEMENTED)
 **Status:** Fully working